metaplex-foundation/docs/docs/01-programs/02-candy-machine/10-available-guards/05-freeze-sol-payment.md

 To thaw a Frozen NFT, we must provide the following arguments to the route instruction of the guard:

 - **Path** = `thaw`: Selects the path to execute in the route instruction.
+- **Destination**: The address of the wallet that should eventually receive all payments related to this guard.
 - **NFT Mint**: The mint address of the Frozen NFT to thaw.
 - **NFT Owner**: The address of the owner of the Frozen NFT to thaw.
+- **NFT Token Standard**: The token standard of the Frozen NFT to thaw.
+- **NFT Rule Set** (optional): The Rule Set of the Frozen NFT to thaw, if we are thawing a Programmable NFT with a Rule Set.

 ![CandyMachinesV3-GuardsFreezeSolPayment3.png](/assets/candy-machine-v3/CandyMachinesV3-GuardsFreezeSolPayment3.png#radius)